seqan/seqan/manual/source/Tutorial/Alphabets.rst

 ~~~~~~~~~~~~~

 In SeqAn, alphabets are value types that can take a limited number of values and which hence can be mapped to a range of natural numbers.
-We can retrieve the number of different values of an alphabet, the alphabet size, by the metafunction :dox:`FiniteOrderedAlphabetConcept#ValueSize ValueSize`.
+We can retrieve the number of different values of an alphabet, the alphabet size, by the metafunction :dox:`FiniteOrderedAlphabetConcept#ValueSize`.

 .. code-block:: cpp